 Corticosteroid treatment is recommended as the first line of therapy for neurologic involvement.
-In order to avoid the long-term complications of corticosteroid therapy, use of adjuvant cytotoxic therapy is recommended early in the clinical course of patients who are likely require prolonged treatment.
+In order to avoid the long-term complications of corticosteroid therapy, use of adjuvant cytotoxic therapy is recommended early in the clinical course of patients who are likely to require prolonged treatment.

 The most common neurologic manifestation of neurosarcoidosis is peripheral facial nerve palsy.
 A limited course of prednisone 20-40 mg daily is recommended for these patients.
 The dosage should be tapered over 1-6 months and can be discontinued if weakness resolves.
-A similar course may be sufficient to treat patients with an acute sarcoidosis-associated aseptic meningitis.
+A similar course may be sufficient to treat patients with acute sarcoidosis-associated aseptic meningitis.

 It is suggested that patients with mild to moderately disabling disease (cranial nerves II and VIII, meningeal mass lesions, hydrocephalus, CNS parenchymal disease, neuropathies and generalized myopathies) be treated with 20-30 mg prednisone daily for at least one month.
+However, the initial dose of prednisone for neurologic sarcoidosis is often higher than 40 mg a day; in some centers, a dose of 1 mg/kg is used.

 If the patient improves, the dose can be decreased by 5 mg every two weeks as the clinical course is monitored.
 Patients may require a maintenance dose of 10 mg or lower daily even if they are treated with adjuvant drugs.

 For patients who are acutely and severely ill, intravenous methylprednisolone for three days or anti-TNF therapy is recommended.
 Infliximab can also be used for chronic treatment or to "bridge" a patient until an immunosuppressive drug's benefit becomes evident, typically in 2-3 months.
 Infusions of infliximab can be administered every 2-8 weeks, or at longer intervals, as clinically indicated.
 Mycophenolate and cyclophosphamide have been reported as useful for refractory neurosarcoidosis in selected cases.